-The PPS reflects two concrete sidewalks as existing along the site's frontage with US 1; a 4-foot-wide sidewalk immediately behind the curb, and a 6-foot-wide sidewalk set back approximately 11 feet from the first sidewalk and labeled as being constructed under SHA Contract PG-6245171R.
-However, the 6-foot-wide sidewalk is not currently in place.
-The PPS shall be revised to correctly reflect that the 6-foot-wide sidewalk is proposed under SHA Contract PG-6245171R.
-The sector plan recommends a 5- to 8-foot-wide sidewalk along US 1 within the public right-of-way in this area (pages 109 and 260), and therefore, the proposed 6-foot-wide sidewalk is in conformance with the sector plan.
+The PPS reflects two concrete sidewalks as existing along the site's frontage with US 1; a 4-foot-wide sidewalk immediately behind the curb, and a 6-foot-wide sidewalk approximately 11 feet setback from the first sidewalk and labeled as being constructed under SHA Contract PG-6245171R.
+However, the six-foot-wide sidewalk is not currently in place.
+The PPS should be revised to correctly reflect that the six-foot-wide sidewalk is proposed under SHA Contract PG-6245171R.
+The sector plan recommends a five to eight-foot-wide sidewalk along US 1 within the public right-of-way in this area (pages 109 and 260), and therefore, the proposed six-foot-wide sidewalk is in conformance with the sector plan.
 The applicant does not propose to revise the sidewalk from the design approved under the SHA contract.
-A public use easement is required for the proposed public sidewalk along the property's frontage with US 1, and the required 5-foot-wide sidewalk along Quebec Street, for any portion of the sidewalk that is not located in the public right-of-way.
+A public use easement is required for the proposed public sidewalk along the property's frontage with US 1, and the required five-foot-wide sidewalk along Quebec Street, for any portion of the sidewalk that is not located in the public right-of-way.